Building Person-Centered Organizations

 A competitive Council grant was awarded to Orange Grove Center in Chattanooga for Project Open Wide, which is in its third year.
 The project includes the following activities: a dental clinic where dental clinicians demonstrate best practices in serving patients with developmental disabilities; internships for dental hygienists and visiting dentists to receive hands-on experience in treating patients with developmental disabilities; training for direct support professionals who provide assistance to individuals with developmental disabilities in proper dental hygiene; and dispelling the myth that sedation dentistry is required for a person who has developmental disabilities.

-Project Opportunity is an education and training program for youth with disabilities transitioning from high school.
-The Project, based at Vanderbilt University's Children's Hospital, provides on-site work experiences and classes.
-The goal is to place these students in meaningful, competitive-wage jobs at Vanderbilt Hospital, at Vanderbilt University, or in the community-at-large.
+Project Opportunity is job training and placement program for adults with job barriers.
+Project Opportunity, based at Vanderbilt University's Children's Hospital, provides on-site job training and employability skills training.
+The ultimate goal is to assist adults with disabilities find and maintain meaningful, competitive-wage employment at Vanderbilt Hospital, at Vanderbilt University, or in the general community.
 Tennessee's Project Opportunity is modeled after Project SEARCH at Cincinnati Children's Hospital.
-For more information about Project Opportunity, please visit www.mc.vanderbilt.edu/projectopportunity
+For more information about Project Opportunity, please visit http://www.childrenshospital.vanderbilt.org/projectopportunity.

 Tennessee Disability Megaconference